PyLops/pylops-docker/README.md

 * pylops_notebook: basic container to run a notebook (use pip for installing packages)
 * pylops_conda_notebook: basic container to run a notebook (use conda for installing packages)
-* pylops_batchjobs: container to run pylops jobs batch
+* pylops_batchjobs: container to run pylops jobs in batch

 ### Getting started